 Save on the flight to Vegas and skip the traffic-ridden drive to scary Atlantic City – table games are right around the corner.
 Few DC area residents know it, but legit and legal table game gambling will soon be just a 75 minute car trip away.
 Roll the dice, try your luck at 21, bet on red over black or even go all in – pick your poison.
 It’s coming this summer.
 In addition to betting on horse races or applying your skillful strategies at one of the thousands of slot machines, Charles Town Races and Slots is just 6 months away from offering all of your favorite table games right here in the DC metro area.
 There is nowhere else even remotely this close to DC where you can go and gamble away the days and nights.

-So many people from the metro area head to Vegas and Atlantic City to get their gambling fix – and many more head underground for poker – that I predict the popularity of these table games will exceed even what Penn National Gaming, the parent company, is counting on.
+So many people from the metro area head to Vegas and Atlantic City to get their gambling fix – and many more head underground for poker – that I predict the popularity of these table games will exceed even what Penn National Gaming, the parent company, is counting on, If you want to gamble with out the need to make a travel, visit https://super88bet.com/.
 I’m pretty sure that later this year, you and your buds will be heading up to West Virginia for a little fun at the tables.
 It’s going to happen.
 It will become the local place for bachelor parties and birthday trips, a quick weekend away with the spouse, and even where you take your out-of-town friends who’ve never been to a real casino before.
 It’s going to be huge and DC area residents benefit from the locals’ decision to allow table games.
 Well, Penn National benefits anyway (unless you’re Rain Man).
 But at least you’ll be entertained!

 What makes this casino destination unique is that the faux-everything and glitzy excess of a gambling operation does not extend much beyond the grounds.
 Charles Town is an incredibly historic town and is surrounded by natural beauty and history at every turn.
 Your weekend away could become a Friday night at the poker table for him and a Saturday morning checking out the unique little shops of Shepherdstown or a historical tour of Harpers Ferry for her.
 It really does combine to make Jefferson County, WV quite the destination.
 But it’s not all roses.